INTRODUCTION

 - Used and secondhand goods are goods that are traded but were not produced during the current year.
 While used goods are not part of the current-period gross output of the economy, they are part of the supply available for consumption.
 They come from capital, government institutions, and households.

-- Rest of world adjustment "The rest-of-the-world adjustment to final uses consists of values for exports and imports that have offsetting adjustments to personal consumption expenditures (PCE) and government… This adjustment is required in order to conform the commodity treatment of the I-O use table to the expenditure concepts used for final uses in the NIPAs.
+- Rest of world adjustment: As described by the BEA, "the rest-of-the-world adjustment to final uses consists of values for exports and imports that have offsetting adjustments to personal consumption expenditures (PCE) and government… This adjustment is required in order to conform the Commodity treatment of the I-O Use table to the expenditure concepts used for final uses in the National Income and Product Accounts (NIPAs).
 This is accomplished by making offsetting adjustments between PCE and gross exports and between Federal Government nondefense purchases and exports and imports…For example, foreigners traveling in the United States consume goods and services, such as accommodations, that are included in the source data for PCE.
-In order to put the PCE estimate on a NIPA basis, an adjustment is made to account for these purchases."3
+In order to put the PCE estimate on a NIPA basis, an adjustment is made to account for these purchases."2

 - Non-comparable foreign imports are goods that are not available anywhere in the nation.
 They consist of three types of services: (1) services that are produced and consumed abroad, such as airport expenditures by U.S. airlines in foreign countries; (2) service imports that are unique, such as payments for the rights to patents, copyrights, or industrial processes; and (3) service imports that cannot be identified by type, such as payments by U.S. companies to their foreign affiliates for an undefined basket of services.